-The first and most basic way you can use links in your video is simply to display the URL to your site within the actual video itself.
+The first and most basic way you can use links in a video is to display your URL as text overlay in the video itself.
 However, the standard URL can be quite long, especially if you're linking to a landing page.
 This is where Pretty Links can help.
-This plugin lets you shorten your links to create visually pleasing and memorable URLs.
+The plugin lets you shorten your links to create visually pleasing and memorable URLs.

 2. Add QR Codes to Your Videos

 You can think of a QR code as a visual hyperlink.
 Instead of being a string of text, it's an image you can scan with your phone to open a particular website.
-This makes them ideal for use in videos, as the viewer can simply bring up their phone and access your site directly from the screen.
+This makes QR codes ideal for use in videos, as the viewer can simply use their phone to access your site directly from the screen.

-QR codes are a fantastic way to optimize your marketing, as they're easy to use and implement in many different areas.
-It also removes several steps for the user, as they'll most likely have their phone at hand anyway, and they don't need to remember a URL or type anything manually.
+QR codes are a fantastic way to optimize your marketing.
+Not only are they easy to create and implement, they also remove several steps for the user.
+Chances are, if watching from a laptop or tablet, your viewer will have their phone at hand, and they won't need to remember a URL or type anything manually.

 You can easily create QR codes using Pretty Links.
-You will first need to enable them in the plugin's settings, but once implemented, you can download the QR code for any of your pretty links:
+You'll first need to enable them in the plugin's settings, but once implemented, you can download the QR code for any of your pretty links:

 3. Use the External Link Features in YouTube and Instagram

-We mentioned earlier that YouTube no longer enables you to add annotations in their videos.
-However, you can still implement clickable links by using their new link card feature.
+As you likely already know, YouTube no longer allows adding annotations to videos.
+However, you can still implement clickable links by using their link card feature.
 These are sections added to the very end of videos where you can add links to any other video or website.

-The downside is that it's restricted to the very end of a video, but it can still be a great way to drive traffic to your site.
-After all, if somebody watched all the way to end of a video, the time couldn't be better to hit them with a strong Call To Action (CTA).
+The downside is that cards are restricted to the end of a video, but they can still be a great way to drive traffic to your site.
+After all, if somebody watched all the way to end of a video, the time couldn't be better to hit them with a strong call to action (CTA).

-Another video service that recently added the ability to incorporate links is Instagram.
-The social media platform, which now has over a billion users, enables accounts with more than 10,000 followers to create clickable stories.
+Instagram is another video service that gives you the ability to incorporate links.
+The social media platform, which now has nearly a billion users, enables accounts with more than 10,000 followers to create clickable stories.
 If your account is approved for shopping, you can also include links to products in your posts.
-Both of these methods are great for spreading the word to your target audience in an organic way.
+Both of these methods are great for spreading the word to your target audience organically.